Have you been injured in an e-scooter accident?

 Remember to collect information about the accident, as well.
 Take the other party’s name, contact and insurance information, and other information, including license plate numbers, vehicle make and model, and witness contact information.
 Also, take photos (and videos) of the current scene, then note where the accident happened and the resulting damage.

 Besides the aforementioned information, we recommend keeping copies of your accident report, medical bills, and other documents relevant to your claim.
-By documenting and providing facts, some common items we’ve been able to get our clients compensated for include:
+We document and present facts to help our clients secure compensation for common items, including:

 - Hospital stays